BrownizzzTheBrownie/DoomRooms-Project/README.md

 #Goal for now
 - Finish the Intro maps + the 9 first Backrooms level with their subs-level => uncomplete
-- Do the basic entiies => not started
+- Do the basic entiies => basic smiler for now with no a proper behavior
-- Implement a basic sanity bar => no started
+- Implement a basic sanity bar => done but not uploade
 - Fix PDA Background => idk how